Groundbreaking ideas and research for engaged leaders

 While organic team growth (build) is preferred — because building out a talent base is generally less expensive than purchasing a company — Hebert says there are some cases where acquisition to fuel growth makes more sense.

-“Firms should always build unless they cannot hire key skills in the external labor market — for example, if there is a thin labour market for certain occupations — or, if they do not have the organizational capabilities to hire, train and integrate the new skills,” she explains.
+“Firms should always build unless they cannot hire key skills in the external labour market — for example, if there is a thin labour market for certain occupations — or, if they do not have the organizational capabilities to hire, train and integrate the new skills,” she explains.

 She adds that with recent layoffs in the tech sector, the talent on the market is more specialized and available for distant companies that want to enter the tech sector — making it a bit easier for them to build.